Two Ladies from the Favela, and Jesus Come in the Flesh

 Demonstrating That Jesus Has Come In The Flesh

 God and his word were just a theory to these ladies.
 Now they have found out that we can touch God—because Jesus came in the flesh.
 Not only did Jesus come in the flesh 2000 years ago—but Jesus has come in my flesh.
 My body is a temple of the Holy Spirit.
 (1 Corinthians 6:19) Our hope of glory isn’t a God who is up there in heaven somewhere who we can’t know or understand, and who might decide to do something if he feels like it.
 It is the spirit of Christ living in me (and in all who are born again), that is the hope of glory.
 (Colossians 1:27) Thus, God should become tangible to people through our lives.
 When we heal the sick we demonstrate that Jesus has come in the flesh.
+The incarnation itself is the basis of one of our 13 scriptural proofs of God’s will to heal.
 We show that we have already overcome all antichrists, for the One who is in us is greater than the one who is in the world.
 (1 John 4:4)

 The lies of an antichrist spirit are at the root of every major problem in our societies.
 Understanding the incarnation (the fact that Jesus came in a human body) is foundational to undoing the works of the devil and demonstrating God’s power.
 Check out my book Jesus Has Come In The Flesh for more.